 The Gordon Oakes Red Bear Student Centre is dedicated to supporting Indigenous student academic and personal success.
 The Centre offers personal, social, cultural and some academic supports to Métis, First Nations, and Inuit students.
 The Centre is an intercultural gathering space that brings Indigenous and non-Indigenous students together to learn from, with and about one another in a respectful, inclusive, and safe environment.
-Visit https://students.usask.ca/indigenous/index.php or students are encouraged to visit the ASC's Facebook page https://students.usask.ca/indigenous/gorbsc.php
+Visit https://students.usask.ca/indigenous/index.php.